New Medicine Service (NMS) – FAQs

-Q. Does a contractor have to send the regional NHS England and NHS Improvement team a copy of the completed pharmacist self-assessment form for all the pharmacists that will provide the NMS at the pharmacy?
+Q. Does a pharmacy owner have to send the local NHS contract management team a copy of the completed pharmacist self-assessment form for all the pharmacists that will provide NMS at the pharmacy?

-No. The contractor just needs to keep a copy of the completed forms on file.
+No. The pharmacy owner just needs to keep a copy of the completed forms on file.

-Q. Can a distance selling pharmacy provide the NMS?
+Q. Can a distance selling pharmacy provide NMS?

 Yes.
-Distance selling pharmacies are able to provide Advanced Services at their premises.
+Distance selling pharmacies are able to provide Advanced services at their premises.
 Regulation 13(4) of the 2005 Regulations states that such pharmacies may not provide or offer to provide pharmaceutical services from their premises.
-The definition of the term pharmaceutical services in this regulation only includes the provision of Essential Services.
-They may therefore provide Advanced Services from their premises but must ensure that when doing so they do not provide any element of Essential Services.
-However, this Advanced Service begins with the patient presenting a prescription for a new medicine for a long-term condition; if that took place at the pharmacy, that would constitute an Essential Service, and be prohibited.
-It is therefore anticipated that distance selling pharmacies will conduct the NMS by telephone or video consultation.
+The definition of the term pharmaceutical services in this regulation only includes the provision of Essential services.
+They may therefore provide Advanced services from their premises but must ensure that when doing so they do not provide any element of Essential services.
+However, this Advanced service begins with the patient presenting a prescription for a new medicine for a long-term condition; if that took place at the pharmacy, that would constitute an Essential service, and be prohibited.
+It is therefore anticipated that distance selling pharmacies will conduct NMS by telephone or video consultation.
 Distance selling pharmacies will still be required to have an ‘acceptable location’ (consultation area) on their premises.

 Q. Can pharmacy logos, or other additions or alterations be made to the NMS Feedback Form?